Ford Escape Problems: 12 Most Common Most Common Issues, Best Solutions and Guides

 • Misfiring ignition reported by 435 owners

-• Check engine light and hesitation or stumbling while driving reported by 387 owners.
+• Check engine light and hesitation or stumbling while driving, as reported by 387 owners.

 • Internal transfer case issues on four-wheel-drive models reported by 217 owners